OleksandrBezhan/osmus-clj/README.md

 Big blobs eat small ones and grow as a result.
 To move around a blob has to shoot out in the opposite direction.
 When it shoots it spends a small portion of energy and gets smaller, but gains movement speed.

+## License

+Osmus-clj is Open Source and available under the Apache 2 License.